microspino/crawly/README.md

 ---
 We'd like you to write a simple web crawler in Ruby.

-It should be limited to one domain
+It should be limited to one domain.

-so when crawling foobar.com it would crawl all pages within the foobar.com domain, but not follow the links to external domains.
+When crawling foobar.com it would crawl all pages within the foobar.com domain, but not follow the links to external domains.
 Given a URL, it should output a site map, showing which static assets each page depends on.
 The crawler needs to stop after a certain amount of pages have been crawled.
 Bonus points for tests and/or for making it as fast as possible!

-It should probably take you an hour or two, so code something you can finish within this amount of time.
+---

 #### Usage
 Use **redis** as to store urls at runtime.